michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0075.md

 - n: a state of violent disturbance and disorder (as in politics or social conditions generally)
 - n: unstable flow of a liquid or gas
 ### Family
+- turbulence: turbulences+
+- turbulency: turbulencies
-turbulence: turbulences+;turbulency: turbulencies;turbulent: nonturbulent, turbulence, turbulency, turbulently
+- turbulent: nonturbulent, turbulence, turbulency, turbulently
 ### Examples
 - “Watching live with the audience is like being in a plane in turbulence,” he said.
 - His photos bridged the cultural distance between the razzle-dazzle of 1960s film and the growing turbulence of social change.